Data-Connexxus/.github/profile/README.md

 - datatier_<capability>: Anything the platform provides is within this area.
 - platform_<capability>: All the settings, capabilities, and extensibility the platform can address are maintained within this area.
 - refdata_<capability>: The platform can tag data in all ways that exist within this area.
-- terms_<capability>: Any terminologies the platform might need to use depending upon the industry or general needs within this area.

 ## Technology
 With such a focus on the data tier, we were very distracted and did not pay adequate respect to the technology tier for this